Mahabub175/OMS/README.md

-# React-Starter-Kit
+# Falaq Oil Management System

 ## Description

-This repo contains the code for the react-starter-kit for vitasoft-solution.
+This repo contains the code for the Project Falaq Oil Management System.

 ## Installation